-It is the aim of the projects we fund to reach as many people as possible so that aid benefits the maximum possible number of those in need.
-For this reason we prefer to support groups, such as village communities, cooperatives, or credit circles.
+It is the aim of the projects we fund to reach as many people as possible so that the aid provided benefits the maximum possible number of those in need.
+For this reason we prefer to support groups, such as village communities, cooperatives, or savings and credit circles.